Global Symposium and Course: Human Sciences and The Future of Architecture

 Who is this for?

-Architects, designers, scientists, health professionals, artists, historians, psychologists, sociologists, philosophers, landscape designers, educators, students and others who cannot attend MB Japan in person but want to join the lectures and conversations remotely.
+Architects, designers, scientists, health professionals, artists, historians, psychologists, sociologists, philosophers, landscape designers, educators, students and others who cannot attend MB Japan in person, in August '26, but want to join the lectures and conversations remotely.
 In addition, you will have access to a variety of free resources and to video recordings of all lectures and discussions, for 6 months after the course ends.
 Everyone will receive a signed Certificate of Completion.

 About prices: Please find four remote ticket options below